Omni-Thinker: Scaling Multi-Task RL in LLMs with Hybrid Reward and Task Scheduling: Experimental Setup

-\paragraph{Model Merging:} We employ \textit{TIES-Merging} ~\citep{yadav2023ties} as our model‑merging baseline.
-It's a simple yet effective method designed specifically for the multi-task setting that takes into consideration the interference between parameters from models trained on individual tasks during the merging process.
+\paragraph{Baselines.} We use Qwen2.5-7B-Instruct~\citep{yang2024qwen2} as the base model for all experiments, owing to its strong instruction-following capability, which makes it well-suited for reinforcement learning on both structured reasoning and open-domain QA tasks. \textbf{Supervised Fine-Tuning (SFT):} In order to have a meaningful comparison with GRPO, we adopt a similar self-sampled data curation and fine-tuning approach with Rejection sampling Fine-Tuning \citep{yuan2023scaling}.
+We first prompt the base model to generate 128 chain-of-thought responses for our training dataset to ensure we end up with at least one correct response for most queries, then filter them based on the same accuracy reward signals used in GRPO training.
+We then perform sft on base model using these self-distilled responses.
+This provides a strong on-policy learning baseline that incorporates explicit reasoning steps through self-distillation from the base model. \textbf{Model Merging:} We employ \textit{TIES-Merging} ~\citep{yadav2023ties} as our model‑merging baseline.
+It is a simple yet effective method designed specifically for the multi-task setting that takes into consideration the interference between parameters from models trained on individual tasks during the merging process.
 It has demonstrated superior performance in multi-task learning compared to linear and task arithmetic approaches \citep{yadav2023tiesmergingresolvinginterferencemerging}.
 To begin with, we conduct single-task GRPO training using individual task datasets and collect the model weights of the best checkpoints with the help of a validation set for each training run.
 We then merge the four single-task models using a scaling value $\lambda = 1$.